maximelucas/AMCOS_booklet/README.md

 This template and all accompanying scripts were developped by Maxime Lucas and Pau Clusella.
 For any comments, suggestions, or questions, please contact ml.maximelucas@gmail.com.
+Thanks to Thomas Kreuz for useful feedback and advice.
 Please acknowledge any use of this template and explicitly link to this page.